umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/GraphQL-Playground/index.md

 ## History

 If you happened to make an amazing query and afterwards erased it by accident, you would be able to re-use it by finding it in the History.
-The History menu can be found in the top part of the Playground, just above the query input section.
+The History menu can be found in the top part of the Playground, above the query input section.

 ## Prettify